Cursor Context Panel Missing the File You Expected

 • Cursor version, OS, total file count in the repo.

-• Screenshot of the Composer context panel (the actual list of loaded files).
+• A screenshot of the chat context panel (the actual list of loaded files).

 • Path, size, and extension of the missing file.